 Unlike vector drawing images, raster graphics (also known as bitmap graphics) are digital images made up of pixels.

 Each pixel in a raster image represents a single color, and the combination of pixels creates the overall image.
 Raster graphics are resolution-dependent, meaning they have a fixed number of pixels and cannot be scaled up or down without losing quality.
-When a raster image is enlarged, the individual pixels become more visible, and the image can appear blurry or pixelated.
+When you enlarge a raster image, the individual pixels become more visible, and the image can appear blurry or pixelated.

-How do you know if a drawing is vector or if it’s raster?
+How do you know if a drawing is a vector or raster?
 Aside from definition and resolution, here are the main differences between the two:

-• Image Quality.
-Because vector graphics are based on mathematical formulas, they tend to be sharper and more precise than raster graphics, which can appear blurry or pixelated at certain resolutions.
+- Image Quality.
+Because vector graphics are based on mathematical formulas, they are sharper and more precise than raster graphics, which can appear blurry or pixelated at certain resolutions.

-• Editing.
-Vector graphics can be easily edited and modified since they are made up of individual shapes and lines.
+- Editing.
+You can easily edit and modify vector graphics since they comprise individual shapes and lines.
 For instance, you can easily edit free vector designs that you find online as long as you know how to use graphic editing software.
 In contrast, raster graphics are more difficult to edit because they are composed of pixels that cannot be easily modified without distorting the image.

-• Usage.
+- Usage.
 Vector graphics are typically used for logos, illustrations, and other graphics that require precise and scalable shapes and lines.
-Raster graphics are better suited for photographs and other images that require fine detail and shading.
+Raster graphics are better for photographs and other images that require fine detail and shading.

 Vector file formats: